Is there Uber in Ireland?

 Are Taxis in Ireland Safe?

-Yes, taxis in Ireland are generally safe and reliable.
+Yes, Ireland is a generally safe country to visit, and this also applies to our taxi’s.
 All taxis are regulated and licensed by the National Transport Authority, ensuring that they meet the required safety standards.
 Additionally, taxi drivers in Ireland undergo a thorough vetting process, which requires them to have a clean criminal record.
 It’s common to find taxis equipped with GPS tracking systems, providing an added level of security for passengers.
 However, there are some people who ‘fake’ being a taxi driver to scam the system.
 It is not common but it can happen.
 To avoid getting one of these taxi’s look out for a taxi ID which should always be displayed on the car’s dashboard.
 This will show your drivers name and taxi registration number.

 Check out my guide on visiting Ireland for the First Time to find out more safety tips.